bharaniuk/bharaniuk.github.io/projects.md

 <details><summary>Bi-LSTM based POS Tagging</summary>
 <ul>
-<li>Enhanced the performance of a baseline bi-LSTM model for the task of POS tagging by using multilingual pre-trained BERT embeddings and using a CRF layer</li>
+<li>Enhanced the performance of a baseline bi-LSTM model written in PyTorch for the task of POS tagging by utilizing pre-trained multilingual BERT embeddings</li>
+<li>Gained 20.6% and 3% in accuracy for Tamil and English respectively</li>
-<li>Carried out extensive analysis to understand variation in performance across language families, typology and hyper parameter tuning</li>
+<li>Performed extensive analysis to understand variation in performance across language families, typology and hyper-parameter</li>
 </ul>
 </details>

 ### Twitter Analytics Web Service